-See our help in a crisis information if you or someone you know is at a point of crisis and needs to speak to someone immediately please use the help available on our Help in a crisis page.
+See our help in a crisis information if you or someone you know is at a point of crisis and needs to speak to someone immediately.

-If you have been given a diagnosis, or have previously had counselling or medication for emotional problems then your first port of call should be the Mental Health Co-ordinator.
-Their role in the university is to put in place the support you need to minimise the impact of your mental health difficulty on your academic performance and enjoyment of student life.
-They can help you to access academic support, offer regular mental health mentoring and can liaise with your academic school with your consent, so that they understand what you need to help things run smoothly.
-If they think that counselling might also be helpful they can refer you to our service.
+If you have been given a diagnosis of a mental health condition by a medical professional, you should contact the mental health team at QMUL.
+Their role in the university is to put in place the support you need to minimise the impact of your mental health difficulty on your academic performance and student life.
+They can help you to access academic support, offer regular mental health mentoring if appropriate, and can liaise with your academic school with your consent, so that the school understands what you need to help things run smoothly.
+If the mental health team think that counselling might also be helpful, they can refer you to us.
+Contact the mentalhealth team here.

-If you are worried because problems you are having have prevented you from attending classes, delayed submission of course work or made it impossible to sit an exam, then you need to speak to your Student Support Officer as soon as possible.
-This is the first thing we will advise if you come to counselling with these difficulties, as quite often we find that once a plan is in place to remedy the academic issues, the emotional problems can dissipate or at least feel a lot less intense.
+If you are worried because problems you are having are preventing you from attending classes, delaying submission of course work or making it impossible to sit an exam, then you need to speak to your Student Support Officer in your academic school as soon as possible.
+We find that once a plan is in place to remedy the academic issues, emotional problems can feel a lot less intense.
 You might also want to think about the underlying reasons why you might be struggling to work effectively and also gain some practical strategies to help you re-engage with your work - seeing a counsellor can help with this, as well as attending one of our workshops.

-If your personal, emotional difficulties are having a serious impact on your functioning it's important that your GP knows this as they are their to support your emotional well-being as well as your physical health.
-For example, if you are having problems sleeping or eating, or if you are unable to study, or socialise, a GP can support you to access NHS mental health services and can prescribe medication to help you get back on track.
-If you have not been attending lectures/seminars; missed coursework deadlines or feel unfit to sit exams your GP can provide documentary evidence to support extenuating circumstances, so it's important they know if you are struggling before things become too serious.
+If your emotional difficulties are having a serious impact on your functioning, it is important that your GP knows this, as they are their to support your emotional well-being as well as your physical health.
+For example, if you are having problems sleeping or eating, or if you are consistently unable to study or socialise, a GP can support you to access NHS mental health services and may prescribe medication to help you.
+If you have not been attending lectures/seminars, missed coursework deadlines or feel unfit to sit exams your GP can provide evidence to support extenuating circumstances, so it is important they know if you are struggling, before things become too serious.